floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

 * Add the "cart_updated" event trigger in the addItem method on the cart collection
 * Add a link to remove the model from the cart collection in the view.

-#8.
-Store and Retrieve Cart Data with localStorage
+# 8. Store and Retrieve Cart Data with localStorage
 * Create methods to read from storage and update storage.
   - Read storage should parse the cart contents, then reset the collection with the data.
   - Writing to storage will write the array returned from the toJSON call to localStorage.
   - Call methods to update the total and quantity after reading data in.
 * Call the read storage method on collection initialize.

+## Note: When ever you make changes on any ".hbs" file, be sure to run `grunt handlebars`